learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 ## Hello and Welcome to TaskLister Lite™️

 Today you'll be creating a simple to do list application that will focus on DOM manipulation.
-Take a look at `index.html` before you write any code; think about which DOM elements you will grab input fun, and which elements would be ideal to store information
+Take a look at `index.html` before you write any code; think about which DOM elements you will grab input from, and which elements would be ideal to store information

 ### Instructions: